quanpeng0/BrainModels/docs/brainpy_handbook/en/neurons/reduced_models.md

 ![png](../../figs/neurons/out/output_45_0.png)

-With the model parameter $$V_T$$, ExpIF model reproduce the burst of membrane potential before action potentials.

 ### 1.2.4 Adaptive Exponential Integrate-and-Fire model

 To reproduce the adaptation behavior of neurons, researchers add a weight variable w to existing integrate-and-fire models like LIF, QuaIF and ExpIF models.
 Here we introduce a typical one: Adaptative Exponential Integrate-and-Fire model (AdExIF model)(Gerstner et al, 2014).